sutaj/CrosswordHelper__dictionary-anagram-search/README.md

 # **PomocnikKrzyzowkowicza - Crossword helper**

-Mały pomocnik krzyżówkowicza.
-Wyszukuje słowa, które można utworzyć z posiadanych liter.
-Dobry do gier typu Words of Wonder.

-_**Ważne!
-Wypakuj plik slowa.zip (spakowany, ze względu na limit wielkości pliku na GitHub)**_

-_**Impoetant!
-Unzip slowa.zip**_
+_**Important!
+Unzip slowa.zip** (or provide dictionary file)_

 Small program to check what kind of words you can create (read from dictionary file - slowa.text) from input letters.
+Like more advance anagram finder.

+Started as quick help to games like **Words of Wonder** and Scrabble-like.

 You can specify how many characters this words need to be.